wovo/hwcpp/docs/readme.md

-The HwCpp documentation
+This is the HwCpp documentation

-(probably even more work-in-progress than the library itself)
+(which is probably even more work-in-progress than the library itself)

 - getting-started.md